CMS-Enterprise/eks-core/README.md

 4. Where is the admin password for ArgoCD?

 The admin password for ArgoCD is stored in the `argocd-initial-admin-secret` secret in the `argocd` namespace.

+5. I am seeing errors for route53, what does this mean?

+If you are seeing errors related to the data block of the route53 zone, this means that your zone either does not exist, or the correct zone is not being provided to the block.
+Try passing the `dns_domain_override` variable to the module.

+6. Why is the EKS Node Security Group not properly being destroyed?

+We have seen this issue arise when the autoscaling group nodes are rotated and then a `terraform destroy` is run very shortly afterwards.
+Give the nodes a few minutes to cycle before running the destroy command.

 ### Explanation: